Cedar Rapids - Iowa City

 The Bijou Theatre is a student-run art house cinema that screens foreign and classic films, many with gay themes, 123 2nd St SW, Mount Vernon, IA.

 Gay Cedar Rapids & Iowa City

-About 5 miles outside Cedar Rapids, the compact Eastern Iowa Airport has a surprising number of flights, most of them from other cities in the Midwest.
+About 5 miles outside Cedar Rapids, the compact Eastern Iowa Airport, served by five major airlines, has a surprising number of flights, mostly from other Midwest cities.
 CR Transit bus number 11 operates to downtown every 30-60 minutes between 5:44am and 6:44pm, Monday - Friday; just 9 times on Saturday until 4:39.
 There is no bus on Sundays.
 Shuttle services operate from the airport to destinations in Cedar Rapids, Iowa City and Eastern Iowa points.
 Finding fellow travelers to form a group for your final destination will spread the cost.